Second presidential debate moves virtual, Trump says he won't 'waste my time' - LI News Radio

 (WASHINGTON) — The Commission on Presidential Debates announced Thursday morning that the second debate between former Vice President Joe Biden and President Donald Trump will be virtual.

-However, shortly after the change was announced, Trump said he would refuse to participate in an interview with Fox Business.
+However, shortly after the change was announced, Trump said he would refuse to participate in an interview with Fox Business anchor Maria Bartiromo.

 “I’m not going to do a virtual debate,” Trump said Thursday morning.
 “No, I’m not going to waste my time with a virtual debate.”

+In light of the president’s refusal to debate virtually, Biden will instead participate in an ABC News town hall moderated by ABC News Chief Anchor George Stephanopoulos in Philadelphia on Oct.
+15, during which he will take questions directly from voters.

-Despite the president’s comments, and hours after saying he would hold a rally instead, the Trump campaign said it would participate if next week’s debate was pushed back a week and the final scheduled debate was also pushed back a week.
+The Trump campaign, hours after saying Trump would host a rally on Oct.
+15 instead of debating, said it would participate if next week’s debate is pushed back a week and the final scheduled debate also was pushed back a week.

 “We agree that this should happen on October 22, and accordingly, the third debate should then be shifted back one week to October 29,” Trump campaign manager Bill Stepien said in a statement.